zyrolasting/denxi/README.md

 make
 ```

-If everything worked, you should have HTML documentation in a `doc`
+If everything worked, you should have HTML documentation in an `html`
 subdirectory and a new executable called `zcpkg`.
 If you see an error
 relating to a missing Racket dependency, then you might be using a
 trimmed down Racket installation.
 In that case, try `make racket-deps